ClarksonCJ/clarksoncj.github.io/content/posts/understanding-the-supply-chain.md

    - Internal threats include insider threats, process-related risks, and AI-related risks such as misuse of AI tools and unintentional bias.
-   - External threats include external attackers, supply chain attacks, and AI-related threats such as adversarial attacks on AI models and automated spear-phishing attacks.
+   - External threats include direct external attackers, attacks against your supply chain, and AI-related threats such as adversarial attacks on AI models and automated spear-phishing attacks.

 4. **Impact of AI and LLMs**